ckqqqq/ckqqqq.github.io/_posts/blog/2024-01-01-Paper-Notes.md

 ##### Abstract

 * Traditional methods such as **Emotional Support Conversations (ESC)** face challenges in effectively addressing a diverse range of individual personalities.
 In response, we introduce the **Social Support Conversation (S2Conv)** framework.
 It comprises a series of support **agents** and the **interpersonal** **matching** mechanism, linking individuals with persona-compatible virtual supporters【Same as I thought in August】.
-Utilizing persona decomposition based on the MBTI (Myers Briggs Type Indicator)【a scale】, we have created the MBTI-1024 Bank, a group that of virtual characters with distinct profiles.
+Utilizing persona decomposition based on the MBTI (Myers Briggs Type Indicator)【a scale】, we have created the MBTI-1024 Bank, a group of virtual characters with distinct profiles.
 Through improved role-playing prompts with behavior preset and dynamic memory, we facilitate the development of the MBTI-S2Conv dataset, which contains conversations between the characters in the MBTI-1024 Bank.
 Building upon these foundations, we present CharacterChat, a comprehensive S2Conv system, which includes a conversational model driven by personas and memories, along with an **interpersonal matching plugin model** 【Calculate Attention between personality 】 that dispatches the optimal supporters from t**he MBTI-1024 Bank** for individuals with specific personas.
-Empirical results indicate the remarkable efficacy of CharacterChat in providing personalized social support and highlight the substantial advantages derivedfrom interpersonal matching.
-The source code is available in <https://github.com/morecry/CharacterChat>.
+Empirical results indicate the remarkable efficacy of CharacterChat in providing personalized social support and highlight the substantial advantages derived from interpersonal matching.
+The source code is available at https://github.com/morecry/CharacterChat.

 ##### Methodology

-Within the S2Conv framwork
+Within the S2Conv framework

 * Characters profiles include the **persona（Name, Gender, Tone, Personality） and dynamic memory**
 * Memory:
-  * Housing multifaceted factual knowledge as sociated with a character-> as contextual reference
+  * Housing multifaceted factual knowledge by social with a character-> as a contextual reference
-  * triggers for seekers mental health problem
+  * triggers for a Seeker's mental health Problem
   * 就是使用memory作为事实验证
-  * **Supporters Sharing similar background with seekers** [interesting]
+  * **Supporters Sharing similar backgrounds with seekers** [interesting]

 ###### Difference between Information Support and Emotional Support